 Real-time dashboards also provide stakeholders with high-level data for enhanced project visibility.

 It takes time to change how people work.
 At BrightWork, we use the REP approach to making successful changes:

 - Research an area to improve.
 Pick 1-2 ideas to start using.

 - Execute these new approaches for a few weeks, keeping notes of what works.

 - Reflect on your experiences with a post-mortem.

 Keep repeating the cycle!

-Editor’s Note: This post was originally published in November 2016 and has updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in November 2016 and has been updated for freshness, accuracy, and comprehensiveness.